WeRockStar/airflow-lab/README.md

 ## Introduction

 This lab is designed to help you get familiar with `Apache Airflow`.
-You will learn how to create a simple DAG, schedule it, and monitor its execution.
+You will learn how to create a simple DAG, schedule it, monitor its execution, and more.

 **Note**: You can use `Astro CLI` to create a new Airflow project.
 For more information, see [Astro CLI](https://www.astronomer.io/docs/astro/cli/get-started-cli)